NuiLab/Virtual-Reality-Soccer-Testbed-for-Concussion-Experiments/README.md

 18. New scoreboards added and practice levels created
  * 3 new scoreboards added for practice levels with fewer trials and existing scoreboards changed to handle more attempts.
  * 3 practice levels added for training the participants to get used to the environment and controls.

+19. Level with all 3 tasks
+ * Created level with all 3 tasks (Pass->Evade->Goal)
+ * Edited 2-tasks levels to handle consecutive tasks and repetition

  ### Notes:
  1. All the files are present except the content that can be downloaded from the web.